yuxwang99/ACE-adapt/README.md

 For more information please refer `python function_call_analysis -h`

-Feel free to visualize the call graph in different ways specified by `--visualize`
+Feel free to visualize the call graph in different ways using `--visualize`
 - `--visualize=0`: not visualize
 - `--visualize=1`: visualize in simplify mode (DAG).
 - `--visualize=2`: visualize function invocation with function name notated